The Man of Sin

 The Antichrist will be Satan’s greatest deception upon a sleeping Church that ignores the signs of the times.
 Satan has had almost 2000 years, as the god of this world, to prepare a plan for the man that he will use.

-Many Christians have criticized the Jews for not recognizing the first coming of Christ, yet the spiritual leaders today are doing the exact same thing by ignoring the signs of the times and insisting that the Antichrist cannot come until they have been caught away.
+Many Christians have criticized the Jews for not recognizing the first coming of Christ, yet the spiritual leaders today are doing the exact same thing by ignoring the signs of the times.

 Draw nigh to God and He will draw nigh to you.
 Cleanse your hands, ye sinners; and purify your hearts, ye double minded.
 Be afflicted and mourn, and weep: let your laughter be turned to morning, and your joy to heaviness.
 Humble yourselves in the sight of the Lord, and He will lift you up.
 (James 4:8-10)

 How can you not see the spiritual erosion and the physical destruction that has taken place since 2008?
 While a small percentage of Americans have been turned over to a reprobate mind according to Romans 1, half of the nation is fine with this abominable lifestyle that reeks of ungodliness.
 Their silence is complicity.

 America could once say, “Blessed is the nation whose God is the Lord; and the people whom He hath chosen for His own inheritance.”
 Psalm 33:12.

 There is much sorrow to come to America.
 Wake up America, your leaders have led you astray as a bird that hasteth to the snare, and knoweth not that it is for his life.
 Proverbs 7:23

 I will begin by giving you some information that should start raising red flags in your thinking process.